jkool702/timep/README.md

 * timep no longer silently drops commands from the profile in a handful of edge cases.
 * timep, in general, produces more accurate profiles.
 * timep now suvcesssfully profiles every single "explicitly-designed-to-break-profilers" stress test (under the TESTS dir).
 A few new stress tests were added as well.
+* any orphaned logs are now automatically merged up (instead of silently dropped).

 See `CHANGELOG.md` for the changes introduced in previous `timep` updates.
 To use one of the older versions of timep, download its release or use it via its tag.